TeaPoly/warp-ctc-crf/README.md

 My task is all in Tensorflow, so I modify the source codes [thu-spmi/CAT](https://github.com/thu-spmi/CAT) in Tensorflow API.

-**NOTE: It has some problem in GPU-DEN calculation.
-It has different result from CAT Pytorch API.
-Hope you can help me to find the problem.**

 ## Contents

 - Test: